'The Ellen Show' Favorite Sophia Grace Turns 17, See What She Looks Like Now

 After appearing on the show to perform “Superbass,” the two ended up getting a regular segment on the Ellen DeGeneres Show called Tea Time With Sophia Grace & Rosie.

-In pursuing her own career, Brownlee has released a couple different music videos.
-One of which, a song called "Can't Sleep" that came out in January of 2019, sees Brownlee opening the video by telling her audience she's moving in a new direction.
+In pursuing her own career, Brownlee has released several different music videos.
+One was for a song called "Can't Sleep" that was released in January of 2019, sees Brownlee opening the video by telling her audience she's moving in a new direction.
 "People were saying they want me to be the same as I was before," the clip begins.
 "It annoys me because I'm not that person anymore and they always ask me to go back to how I was, but I'm different and that's not who I am, so I want to show people that I'm a different person now and I've changed, but that's okay because everyone changes."